-- 1. Press the Patient button on the control panel to enter the New Patient screen and then click Patient List to enter the Patient Exam List screen. - Click New Patient to enter the New Patient screen.
-Input the new patient information and click OK.
-A dialogue box pops up as follows:
+- 1. Press the Patient button on the control panel to enter the Patient Information screen and then click Patient List to enter the Exam List screen. - 2.
+Click PPS Screen, and click Discontinued in the pop-up PPS screen to end the exam.